-- · You may submit another properly completed proxy card with a later date. - You may send a written notice that you are revoking your proxy to Corporate Secretary, Vuzix Corporation, 25 Hendrix Road, Suite A, West Henrietta, New York 14586. - You may attend the Annual Meeting and vote in person.
-Simply attending the Annual Meeting will not, by itself, revoke your proxy.
+- You may submit another properly completed proxy card with a later date. - You may send a written notice that you are revoking your proxy to our Corporate Secretary, Vuzix Corporation, 25 Hendrix Road, West Henrietta, New York 14586 - You may attend the Annual Meeting virtually and vote online by webcast.
+Simply attending the Annual Meeting virtually will not, by itself, revoke your proxy.